by Gabe Beita Kiser

 EPA estimates of 21/31/25 mpg city/highway/combined are claimed by Ford for the manual variant, while the auto manages ever so slightly better, at 21/32/25 mpg.
 With a fuel tank size of 15.5 gallons, the Mustang should manage 372 miles to a tank of gas if you opt for the stick shift or almost 388 miles for the auto.
 Not bad overall, with the Dodge Challenger coming in slightly below these estimates at 19/30/23 mpg; the 2020 Camaro offers up 22/31/25 mpg in its most efficient automatic guise.

 The reality for owners and buyers of the Mustang is that the overwhelming majority buy it for thrills and status, and not for your daily school run or ferrying passengers about.
-As such, the front two seats are prioritized in terms of comfort and luxury, with the rear getting only minimal attention.
+As such, classic Mustang seats up front are prioritized in terms of comfort and luxury, with the rear getting only minimal attention.
 Cloth seats on the base model are upgraded to leather on the top-spec, and with comfortably bolstered bucket seats for driver and front passenger, even long journeys will be fine.
 The Mustang offers brilliant legroom up front, and as a coupe with a sloping roof, ample but not excessive headroom.
 The rear is tight from every angle, and not much can be done with it, save for short joy-rides with your friends or for packing space for a track day out.
+So if you plan on regularly having passengers in the rear, opt for something like a crossover, sedan or SUV instead.

 On the plus side, the driver gets optimal positioning, which can be adjusted extensively on the top-of-the-range model although not so much in the entry-level version.
 Visibility is good, though, and sliding into the front is no problem at all.
 Getting into the back seats is a whole different ball game, and we'd suggest sitting it out.